 We have a comprehensive list of all of the dishes/foods and drinks available throughout the hotel which highlights 14 key allergens if present.
 This guidance document is readily available from any member of our team upon request.

-Two car parks are located to the rear of the hotel with garage spaces also available.
+A car park is located to the rear of the hotel.
 Disabled spaces are located at the front of the hotel.
 If the car park is full, please ask for assistance at reception and a member of our team will be delighted to park your car for you.